 -

-Zone 1: General public areas outside the MRI department, where no special training or screening is required.
+Zone I: General public areas outside the MRI department, where no special training or screening is required.

 -

-Zone 2: The interface between public and controlled areas, where patients are screened, and MR staff orientation begins.
+Zone II: The interface between public and controlled areas, where patients are screened, and MR staff orientation begins.

 -

-Zone 3: Controlled area adjacent to the MRI scanner, restricted to screened and trained personnel.
+Zone III: Controlled area adjacent to the MRI scanner, restricted to screened and trained personnel.

 -

-Zone 4: MRI scanner room itself, where magnetic fields are strongest and only MR-safe or MR-conditional equipment can enter.
+Zone IV: MRI scanner room itself, where magnetic fields are strongest and only MR Safe or MR Conditional equipment can enter.

-Understanding these zones ensures proper workflow and minimizes accidents, especially when selecting MRI-safe stretchers and gurneys.
+Understanding these zones ensures proper workflow and minimizes accidents, especially when selecting MR Safe stretchers and gurneys.

 Why MRI Safety Zones Matter for Patients and Staff